U Share Founder / KUROFUNE Design Holdings Inc.

 Online Resource Platform “U Plat” to complement real environments

-Taka：There’s actually one more unique characteristic about U Share: an online resource platform that only members have access to.
-Within the platform, members can, for example, get advice about studying abroad from an experienced person, access educational content meeting their needs, and find people with similar interests/ dreams.
+Taka：There’s actually one more unique characteristic about U Share: we are planning to launch an online resource platform that only members have access to.
+Within the platform, members can, for example, get advice about studying abroad from an experienced person, access educational content meeting their needs, and find people with similar interests/dreams.

 Q. What did you pay specific attention to, regarding design?